There are loads of things to do with kids in Yorkshire – after all, it is England’s largest county!

-Ripley Castle near Harrogate is a stately home with a deer park, landscaped grounds, a small children’s play area and a pretty walled kitchen garden.
+Ripley Castle near Harrogate is one of the most family friendly castles in England.
+It is a stately home with a deer park, landscaped grounds, a small children’s play area and a pretty walled kitchen garden.

 Unlike many country estates, Ripley Castle offers 45 minutes tours specifically aimed at children (there are adult tours too)!

 Families can also pre-book activities in the castle grounds like archery, kayaking or a high ropes course.